solidjs-community/solid-primitives/packages/storage/README.md

 #### LocalForage

-LocalForage allows to use indexedDB among others to greatly increase the size of what can be stored.
+LocalForage uses indexedDB or WebSQL if available to greatly increase the size of what can be stored.
 Just drop it in as a storage (only supported in the client):

 ```ts
 import { isServer } from "solid-js/web";